Pocket-Impact/pocketImpact-backend/backend/api-docs.md

 - Checks for JWT in cookies.
 - Verifies token and attaches user info to `req.user`.
-- Returns `401 Unauthorized` if invalid.
+- Returns `401 Unauthorized` if invalid or missing.

 ### restrictTo(...roles)

 - Restricts access to users with specified roles.
 - Returns `403 Forbidden` if user role is not allowed.

+### requireVerifiedUser

+- Ensures the user is verified before allowing access to certain routes.
+- Returns `403 Forbidden` if user is not verified.

 ---